New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Metrically compatible probabilities on compact metric spaces

 We use properties shown in the previous part in order to prove inequalities implying the invariance by partial isometries between opens.

 \begin{proposition} Let $K$ be a compact metric space and $\mu$ our probability on $K$.
-Let $U$ and $V$ be opens of $K$ such that there is a $1$-coercive map $f$ from $U$ to $V$, not assumed to be surjective.
-Then: $\mu (U) \leq \mu (V)$. \end{proposition}
+Let $U$ and $V$ be opens of $K$ such that there is a $1$-coercive continuous map $f$ from $U$ to $V$, not assumed to be surjective.
+Then: $\mu (U) \leq \mu (V)$.
+Moreover, if $U$ and $V$ are opens of $K$ such that there is a $1$-lipschitz map $g$ from $U$ onto $V$, not necessarily injective, then $\mu (U) \geq \mu (V)$. \end{proposition}